-It sounds like the dream for many: working from home, collaborating with your favourite brands, perhaps even being paid to travel.
+It sounds like the dream for many: working from home, collaborating with your favorite brands, and perhaps even being paid to travel.
 The life of a popular Instagram influencer is one that seems particularly appealing when you’re trapped in a 9-to-5 career.
 But how easy is it to drop everything and get into the Instagram influence business?

-This article is for people who want to know how to become an Instagram influencer, get paid brand collaborations, and take up Instagramming as a full-time job.
+This article is for people who want to know how to become an Instagram influencer, get paid for brand collaborations, and take up Instagramming as a full-time job.

 Step 1: Choose Your Niche

 To appeal to an interested audience on Instagram, you need to have a niche.
-It’s no good thinking you can post about everything and anything on this social media platform – the chances of your audience also being interested in piano playing, cartoon drawing, windsurfing and 80s fashion are pretty slim.
+It’s no good thinking you can post about everything and anything on this social media platform – the chances of your audience also being interested in piano playing, cartoon drawing, windsurfing, and 80s fashion are pretty slim.

 Your Instagram niche shouldn’t be too broad, or you’ll struggle to find an audience that cares about what you have to say.
 On the other hand, your niche shouldn’t be too focused, either.
 For instance, it’s better to focus on fashion as a whole rather than dedicating your account to sandals, as you might find you run out of things to post pretty fast – and you’ll limit yourself when it comes to brand collaborations.